AlaguSelvan/typescript-react-ssr/readme.md

 # TypeScript React SSR Boilerplate

-## Who this BoilerPlate For?
+## Who this BoilerPlate for?

-This BoilerPlate is Built for People who have trouble worrying about SEO or configuring SSR from scratch, This BoilerPlate solves all the Issues with that and It is Built to be very much similar to Create-React-App for Picking up and Working very faster.
+This Boilerplate is built for people who have trouble worrying about SEO or configuring SSR from scratch, This Boilerplate solves all the issues with that and It is built to be very much similar to Create-React-App for picking up and working very faster.

 ## Requirements